Barry Luokkala

-Barry Luokkala is the Director of Undergraduate Physics Laboratories in the Department of Physics at Carnegie Mellon University and Program Director for the Pennsylvania Governor's School for the Sciences.
+Barry Luokkala is the Director of Undergraduate Physics Laboratories in the Department of Physics at Carnegie Mellon University and former Program Director for the Pennsylvania Governor's School for the Sciences.
 Luokkala was the recipient of the MCS Teaching Award.

 PGSS directorship

 The Pennsylvania Governor's School for the Sciences(PGSS) is an academic summer program for gifted high school students from Pennsylvania.
-Dr. Luokkala has been the director of PGSS since 2001.
+Dr. Luokkala was the director of PGSS from 2001 to 2023.
 Prior to that, he ran both the Physics lab course and team projects for many years.